Camo67/kyra/README.md

 4. **Config files**: The repo exposes `lib/firebase/client.ts` for browser usage and `lib/firebase/admin.ts` for server-side code (API routes, RSC).
 Import these helpers wherever you interact with Firestore/Auth/Storage.
 5. **Deployment**: Build with `npm run build`, then `firebase deploy --only hosting` (or integrate with Cloud Run/Functions depending on your architecture).
 6. **Termux tip**: Install Firebase CLI via `npm`, authenticate once, and run deployments from tmux sessions just like the rest of the stack.

+### Firebase project metadata
+- **Project name**: `kira`
+- **Project ID**: `kira-d74fa`
+- **Project number**: `508668209646`
+- **Environment type**: `Unspecified` (customize later per stage if needed)

+### Android / Termux in-app guide
+- The main workspace header now includes a **Termux Guide** button (see `app/page.tsx`).
+Tapping it on Android brings up a modal with every required Termux command grouped by stage (updates, Python deps, Ollama, ngrok/tmux, env exports).
+- Each command block has a copy icon, so you can paste directly into Termux without retyping on mobile.
+- The guide mirrors the sections above, ensuring offline local models plus remote tunnels can be configured entirely from an Android device.